The Ultimate Guide to Types of Solar Panels

 Solar Panel Types By Cost

-If you are ready to go solar, understanding the cost associated with the solar panel purchase is critical.
+If you are ready to go solar, understanding the solar panel cost associated with purchase is critical.

 • Monocrystalline panels come with a hefty price tag due to the complex manufacturing process of combining the highest-grade silicon crystal.
 It could cost you around $1-$2 per watt.